Classic Broccoli Salad

 This post may include affiliate links.
 Thank you for your support.

-My mom made a broccoli salad for every gathering growing up and it was one of my absolute favorites!
-I’ve already shared a vegan broccoli salad with a creamy cashew dressing, but I was craving the classic version recently so I created this recipe.
-It’s just like the broccoli salad I grew up eating, but with a lightened-up twist!
+My mom used to make broccoli salad for every gathering growing up and it was one of my absolute favorites, so I thought I’d recreate it but with a lightened-up twist!

-When testing this recipe, I took one bite and was quickly taken back to a memory of being in the kitchen with my mom making this salad for a family cookout.
-It tastes so similar to her version!
+When testing this classic broccoli salad recipe, I took one bite and was quickly taken back to a memory of being in the kitchen with my mom making this salad for a family cookout.
+It tastes so similar to her version.
+I know you’re going to love this one!

-• bacon – I used Simple Truth pork bacon, but turkey bacon would work great too if you want bacon with less calories and fat.
+• bacon – for a more classic broccoli salad flavor use pork bacon, but turkey bacon would work great too if you want to reduce the calories and fat.

 • red onion – the red onion adds a pop of color and oniony flavor.

-• Greek yogurt – instead of mayo, I used Greek yogurt to up the protein and reduce the fat.
+• Greek yogurt – instead of mayo, I used plain Greek yogurt to up the protein and reduce the fat in the creamy dressing.

-• honey or maple syrup – a hint of sweet to balance out the rest of the ingredients.
+• honey or maple syrup – a hint of sweetness to balance out the rest of the dressing ingredients.

 • sea salt and black pepper – two essentials for a tasty salad dressing.

-Dairy-free version – Use a dairy-free Greek yogurt.
+• Dairy-free: Use mayonnaise or a dairy-free Greek yogurt.
 I personally like using coconut milk yogurt when I need a dairy-free option.
 It’s thick like Greek yogurt and works great.
+You can also try my vegan broccoli salad.

-Add cheese – Some versions of classic broccoli salad include cheese, but my mom’s version doesn’t so I’m sticking with that!
-If you want to add cheese, feel free to add in shredded cheddar cheese.
+• Add cheese: Some versions of classic broccoli salad include cheese, but my mom’s version doesn’t so I’m sticking with that!
+If you want to add cheese, feel free to add in shredded cheddar cheese, feta cheese or goat cheese.

 How to Make Broccoli Salad

-Combine ingredients: In a large bowl, whisk together yogurt, honey, maple syrup, salt and pepper.
-Add broccoli, sunflower seeds, raisins, red onion, and bacon to the bowl and stir until well combined.
+Step 3: In a large bowl, whisk together yogurt, honey, maple syrup, salt and pepper.
+Add broccoli, sunflower seeds, raisins, red onion and bacon to the bowl and stir until well combined.

-Cover and chill: Cover container and chill in the fridge.
+Step 4: Cover and chill.
+Cover container and chill in the fridge.
 Let sit for at least 3-4 hours before serving.
 Overnight works great too as this salad tastes better after it has had time to sit.

 How to Store Broccoli Salad